reeseovine/reticule/README.md

 2. Download [`readerss_http_shortcut.json`](extra/readerss_http_shortcut.json) from this repo to your device.
 3. Open HTTP Shortcuts, tap the vertical 3 dots in the top right corner, tap "Import/Export", then tap "Import from file".
 Select the json file you downloaded earlier.
 4. Go back to the main page, tap the 3 dot button again, then tap "Variables", and edit the values of `readerss_instance` and `readerss_api_key` to match those of your instance.
-5. Try using the share button on an app.
-A new item "Send to..." should appear on the share sheet.
-You can also save an article by tapping the shortcut inside the HTTP Shortcuts app itself.
+5. Try using the share button in an app.
+A new item "Send to..." with the HTTP Shortcuts icon should appear on the share sheet.
+You can also save an article by tapping the shortcut inside the HTTP Shortcuts app itself and pasting the URL.

 ### RSS feed reader
 The RSS feed URL is `<SERVER_ADDRESS>/feed?key=<API_KEY>`.
 Replace the placeholders with your proper values and add it to your feed reader of choice.
-If it doesn't work in your reader, open an issue and I will try my best to fix it!
+If it doesn't work in your reader, open an issue and I will try my best to resolve it!